JoannaKang/whats-in-my-fridge/README.md

 📝Manage your grocery list, Get meal plan ideas!💡

 ## Main features<br/>
-1.See your fridge status at one glance: You can not only check what's in your fridge but also which ingredients will soon expire<br/>
+1. See your fridge status at one glance👀<br/>
 ![](https://media2.giphy.com/media/YfKxwaiSQ2w5DJP6yt/giphy.gif) <br/>
+- You can not only check what's in your fridge but also which ingredients will soon expire<br/>
-<br/>🍎Manage ingredients state <br/>
+2. Manage ingredients state <br/>
 ![](https://media4.giphy.com/media/dUTgRiAFDj9h94z79T/giphy.gif) <br/>
 - Keep your fridge status updated and stop buying the same ingredients over and over again!<br/>
 - Have you used all the ingredients in your fridge?
 Check grocery items, move them to shopping list!<br/>
-<br/>📖 Get recipe
+3. Get recipe
 ![](https://media1.giphy.com/media/uVNuq1LXngu3a5rfFf/giphy.gif) <br/>
 Don't get stressed about what should you eat today.
 Simply select ingredients from "My fridge list", and get recipes that you can cook with those ingredients!